 12. Unigear Dry Bag

 The Unigear Dry Bag comes in eleven different colors and six different sizes.
 Love a deal?
 Well, this one is really two dry bags in one.
 Yep, you get a full-size bag and a small bag for your phone or really whatever you want to stick in it.

 But that’s not the only exciting thing about this bag, it has welded seams that keep water out.
 All sizes have a roll-down closure and shoulder straps.
 I know I’m always happy for comfortable straps because that means easier transport.

 Thinking about getting the big one?
-You won’t be disappointed because the larger bags have two padded shoulder straps.
+You won’t be disappointed because the larger bags have two padded straps.

 I have the small 2L size of this dry bag, and I keep some of my fishing lures and gear in.
 It’s just big enough to hold everything I need without taking up a lot of space.

 I can’t forget one of my favorite things about this lightweight dry bag, it floats!
 If I need a little more room, I just toss it out on a rope and pull it behind me.
 If I’m on a multi-day kayaking trip, this makes it possible for me to carry more things without feeling like I’m overcrowded in my kayak.